ketanip/use-simple-camera/README.md

 - `videoDevices` – All available video sources.
 - `audioDevices` – All available audio sources.
 - `videoRecordingInProgress` – Are we filming?
+- `videoProcessingStatus` - Are we done processing videos yet?

 ### 🔧 **Actions**